CorporateGuuu/MDTSLive/STORAGE_SETUP_README.md

-# Nexus Tech Hub - Storage Setup Guide
+# Midas Technical Solutions - Storage Setup Guide

-This guide explains how to set up Supabase Storage buckets and policies for the Nexus Tech Hub application.
+This guide explains how to set up Supabase Storage buckets and policies for the Midas Technical Solutions application.

 ## Overview